Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 - [RERUN MAPPING]
     Click this button to rerun the mapping of the selected entity.
 This button is only displayed if the checkbox of at least one dependency is selected.

-    > [Info] If no dependent entities exist, the *No other entities depend on this entity* notice is displayed.

 ## Dispatch note "Dispatch note ID" &ndash; Shipments